algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

   - Down Arrow: Move Pac-Man downward.
   - Left Arrow: Move Pac-Man to the left.
   - Right Arrow: Move Pac-Man to the right.
+- The player can also exit the game:
+  - Escape: Quit the game and close DOSBox emulator

+As a bonus which will be added if there is still time, we plan to add a main menu which will be displayed when starting the game and losing a game.
+It would contain the high scores, the different themes of the game, a 2-player game mode, and another mode to control ghosts.

+Here is the table of the different controls across the various potential features:

+- Startup/Lost game/Main menu:
+  - Up Arrow: Select the upward option.
+    - When on the top option, pressing this key does not warp to the bottom one, instead does nothing.
+  - Down Arrow: Select the downward option.
+    - When on the bottom option, pressing this key does not warp to the bottom, instead does nothing.
+  - Enter key/Space bar: Choose this option and enter the sub-menu associated with it.
+- High scores sub-menu:
+  - Enter key/Space bar: Go back to the main menu.
+- Themes sub-menu:
+  - Arrow left: Select the sub-option situated on the left.
+    - When on the leftmost option, pressing this key does not warp to the rightmost sub-option of this option or the previous option's rightmost sub-option, instead does nothing.
+  - Arrow right: Select the sub-option situated on the right.
+    - When on the rightmost option, pressing this key does not warp to the leftmost sub-option of this option or the previous option's leftmost sub-option, instead does nothing.
+  - Arrow down: Select the first sub-option of the lower option.
+    - When on the bottom option, pressing this key does not warp to the top option, instead does nothing.
+  - Arrow up: Select the first sub-option of the upper option.
+    - When on the top option, pressing this key does not warp to the bottom option, instead does nothing.
+  - Enter key/ Space bar: Choose and apply the sub-option of an option.
+    - When selecting a sub-option of an option, it unselects the previously selected option.
+- 2-players game mode:
+  - First player moves:
+    - Up Arrow: Move the Pac-Man character without a hair bow upward.
+    - Down Arrow: Move the Pac-Man character Pac-Man without a hair bow downward.
+    - Left Arrow: Move the Pac-Man character Pac-Man without a hair bow to the left.
+    - Right Arrow: Move the Pac-Man character Pac-Man without a hair bow to the right.
+  - Second player moves:
+    - Z: Move the Pac-Man character without a hair bow upward.
+    - S: Move the Pac-Man character Pac-Man without a hair bow downward.
+    - Q: Move the Pac-Man character Pac-Man without a hair bow to the left.
+    - D: Move the Pac-Man character Pac-Man without a hair bow to the right.
+- Control ghosts:

 #### Movement